Towards multiloop local renormalization within Causal Loop-Tree Duality: Benchmark multi-loop examples

 Finally, we study the dependence on the renormalization scale $\mu_\uv$.
 For this purpose, we fix $m_1=5/10$, $m_3=3/10$ and $p_0=2/10$ (with $\vec{p}=0$, as in the previous examples shown in this section).
-The cut-off scale is set to $\Lambda = 10^{25}$, and we rely on \texttt{NIntegrate} using \texttt{AdaptiveMonteCarlo} to numerically integrate the expressions.
+The cut-off scale is set to $\Lambda = 10^{25}$, and we rely on \texttt{Vegas} with 5000000 points and 10 iterations to integrate the expressions.
+The relative error provided by this method is ${\cal O}(0.8 \, \%)$.
 In Fig. \ref{fig:MLT2renormalization}, we vary the value of $m_2$ within the range $(1/50,1)$, and consider three different values of $\mu_\uv$: $1/2$ (dashed blue), $1$ (red) and $2$ (dotted blue).
 The green region serves as a estimator of the perturbative error associated to ${\cal A}^{(2)}_R(\Lambda=10^{25})$.
 We observe that the counter-term defined in Eq. (\ref{eq:CountertermUnequalMassSUNRISE}) successfully cancel, at \emph{integrand level}, all the UV singular terms for arbitrary values of masses and the renormalization scale.